ArchanaPrabhuG/BY-track-and-trace/README.md

-In case of changes only
-npm start

 cd application/issuer
 nvm use 10
 npm install
 rm -rf _idwallet && node addToWallet.js && node readBatch.js && node server.js

-In case of changes only
-npm start

 ON UI view batch  : 46793579024

+In case of server side code changes only in each of above nodes npm start

 Bring down the network
 1)./down.sh